Luca96/carla-driving-rl-agent/README.md

 ## Installation

 Before running any code from this repo you have to:
+1. **Clone this repo**: `git clone https://github.com/Luca96/carla-driving-rl-agent.git`
-1. **Download CARLA 0.9.9** from their GitHub repo, [here](https://github.com/carla-simulator/carla/releases/tag/0.9.9)
+2. **Download CARLA 0.9.9** from their GitHub repo, [here](https://github.com/carla-simulator/carla/releases/tag/0.9.9)
    where you can find precompiled binaries which are ready-to-use.
 Refer to [carla-quickstart](https://carla.readthedocs.io/en/latest/start_quickstart/) for more information.
-2. **Install CARLA Python bindings** in order to be able to manage CARLA from Python code.
+3. **Install CARLA Python bindings** in order to be able to manage CARLA from Python code.
 Open your terminal and type:

     * *Windows*: `cd your-path-to-carla/CARLA_0.9.9.4/WindowsNoEditor/PythonAPI/carla/dist/`
     * *Linux*: `cd your-path-to-carla/CARLA_0.9.9.4/PythonAPI/carla/dist/`